TheRisingSun777/kaspi_etl/apps/kaspi_offers_dashboard/docs/PROGRESS.md

 - 2025-08-11 11:10 UTC — KPI-001: Grey out zero-stock rows and auto-disable Active checkbox when stock=0 per UI notes.
 - 2025-08-11 11:16 UTC — UX-001: Opponents modal shows Ignored/You badges and brief Saved tick after toggles.
 - 2025-08-11 12:00 UTC — Refactored TASKS.yaml backlog (STK-001, OPP-002, EXP-002, RUN-002, KPI-002, STR-001, AUTH-001, UX-002) and added context-rotation note to OPERATING.md.
+-- 2025-08-11 13:08 UTC — TEST-001: Added extra unit test for proposal logic; test suite green.
++- 2025-08-11 13:08 UTC — TEST-001: Added extra unit test for proposal logic; test suite green.
++
++## 2025-08-12 15:50 UTC — Pivot to core repricing loop
++
++After several days of debugging the seller/opponents integration, we paused work on scraping competitors and realigned on the core repricing loop.
+Seller counts now remain optional, and the `/api/pricebot/offers` endpoint defaults to `withOpponents=false` so it returns our SKUs without blocking.
++
++We added four tasks to the backlog (`CORE-LOOP-001`–`CORE-LOOP-004`) covering settings persistence, offers retrieval, dry‑run proposals, and a scheduler.
+We moved `UI-002` back to the backlog as lower priority and updated `STATE.json` to set `CORE-LOOP-001` as the current task.
+This pivot frees us to finish the pricing loop quickly while leaving opponents retrieval as a later enhancement.
+*** End Patch
+EOF